-Can The Court Order Your Dog Be Put Down?
+Can The Court Order Your Dog Be Put Down in New Jersey?

 You are living your worst nightmare.
 Your dog bit someone, and you are worried.
 It’s not just the civil suit.
 There’s a chance that the court will order that your dog be put down.
 Meanwhile, like most dog owners, your animal is a family member.
 You can’t bear the thought of losing your best friend.

 Dog bites happen every day in New Jersey and across the country, with one study finding there are approximately 316,000 dog bites that lead to emergency room visits annually in the United States.
 That’s nearly 900 trips to the emergency room due to dog bites per day!
 While many of these injuries are superficial, some of the damages caused by dog attacks are fatal.